ABOUT LUPUS WA

 In 2012 he returned to Sir Charles Gairdner Hospital as a Consultant Renal Physician with clinical and research interests in autoimmunity and immunosuppression.

-BOARD MEMBER Mary Erceg - Dip Ed, BEd
+Mary Erceg - Dip Ed, BEd

 Mary Erceg is a former teacher and Public Servant in the State Government in senior policy and planning roles in the Education, Training and Workforce Development sectors.
 She brings experience in stakeholder engagement, strategic planning and policy/program development to the Board.

 Mary has lived with Systemic Lupus Erythematosus (SLE) for more than four decades since initial diagnosis in 1973.
-She knows first-hand of the many and constantly evolving challenges faced by patients, their families
+She knows first-hand of the many and constantly evolving challenges faced by patients, their families and the medical professionals.

 Mary draws on lessons learned from over forty years of “lived experience” to support others to become lupus wise and live better with lupus.
 She is a passionate advocate for improving lupus awareness, education, support, research and advocacy in Western Australia.